 Enjoy a day out at England’s greatest Elizabethan House

-The House and Gardens are now closed will re-open on Saturday 15th March 2014.
+The House and Gardens are closed until 14th March 2020.

 Photography is now permitted within the House and Gardens, for personal use only.
 In the House the use of tripods is not permitted and we politely request that you are mindful of other visitors by using your camera without the flash.